abregado/roleplay-book-gen/_chapters/06_encounter_types.md

 # Skill Challenge Encounter

+## Introduction
+A skill challenge is a scene where the players narrate what happens and game master adjudicates.

+In a normal scene, the players explain their intent and the GM narrates the outcome based on a roll.
+During a skill challenge The GM only narrates an overview of the situation, to give the players something to feed off for inspiration.
+Then the players take it in turns narrating a shot of their character solving the problem.
+The GM only gives input during a shot to negotiate the difficulty with the player.
+After a roll, the active player finishes narrating either the positive or negative outcome.
+If something goes really badly or the players are not sure what could happen, the GM can step in to help.
+Think of it like a film montage, but directed by the viewers.

 ## Example
 > **GM:** You have been tracking your target all day and finally you find yourself in a crowded and lively bar, at a table on the upper floor overlooking the table of the target.
 The barmaid brings a round of unordered drinks and says “from your friend downstairs”.
 At that moment the target makes eye contact with you, heads for the door and punches a drunk, causing a bar fight to break out on the first floor.

-{: .example_grey}
-*notes secretly 4 success and 3 failures required.
+Let's resolve this using a Skill challenge.
+4 successes needed before 3 failures.

 > **Barbarian player:** I'd like to use my Athletics.
 Goresh vaults the balustrade, flipping a table to create a ramp as she lands so the others can make it faster to the door.